 I offer my first consultation free.
 I believe that it is important for you to meet any prospective counsellor and test out whether you feel that you could work with and feel comfortable with that counsellor.
 And for my part, it is a chance for me to hear your story and what issues you'd like to cover.
 At that point you can make an informed decision as to whether or not to try counselling sessions with me.

 I am a registered member of the British Association for Counselling and Psychotherapy and I work in accordance with the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy, respecting all parts of the framework, but in particular client confidentiality.

 The client groups I work with:

-I warmly welcome all clients, both male and female, and from all age groups, from any ethnic or religious background.
-I offer both individual and couples counselling and I have done some work with families.
-As the lead counsellor in a large secondary school, I worked with a great many teenagers and I continue to enjoy work with children and young people.
+I warmly welcome all clients, both men and women, and from all age groups, from any ethnic or religious background.
+I offer individual and couples counselling.
+As the lead counsellor in a large secondary school, I worked with many teenagers and I continue to enjoy work with children and young people.
 The premises I use are wheelchair-accessible.